aws-samples/cfn101-workshop/workshop/content/intermediate/operations/resource-importing/_index.md

 {{% /expand %}}

 {{%expand "Want to see the solution?" %}}
-1. Update the  `resource-import-challenge.yaml`  template to add a `DeletionPolicy` set to `Retain` to the `Instance` resource and save it.
+1. Update the `resource-import-challenge.yaml` template: add a `DeletionPolicy` attribute, with a value of `Retain`, to the `Instance` resource.
+Save the file.

 2. Update the stack by using the updated `resource-import-challenge.yaml`  template without changing the parameter values.
 3. Once the stack is updated with the `DeletionPolicy` set on the Instance, remove the instance resource definition and relevant parameters in the `Parameters` section from the template, including the `Parameters` section itself as you do not have any more parameters to describe in this example.
 To do so, remove the two following code blocks from the `resource-import-challenge.yaml` template: